AyjuYaas/BIM/03_BIM3rd/README.md

 # BIM 3rd

-This Directory Contains all The Resources and Works Done on BIM 3rd Semester
+This Directory Contains all The Resources and Works Done in BIM 3rd Semester

 The Programming Languages Used: